jakeleyhr/GetVISTA/README.md

   -autoname             Automatically generate output file names based on species and gene name
 ```
 ## envistagene.py inputs:
 The output arguments, in addition to the **-all**, **-nocut**, **-rev** arguments are identical to envistacoords.py described above, but the inputs are quite different.
-Rather than defining a species and genomic region, a species and gene name are input.
+Rather than defining a species and genomic region, a species and _gene name_ are input.
 For example, mouse and the gdf5 gene.
 This script outputs a detailed log of the gene information and the sequence region extracted:
 ```
-$ python envistagene.py -s mouse -gene gdf5 -autoname
+$ python envistagene.py -s mouse -g gdf5 -autoname
 Assembly name: GRCm39
 mouse gdf5 coordinates: 2:155782943-155787287
 mouse gdf5 is on -1 strand
 mouse gdf5 sequence length: 4345bp
-Extracting coordinates: 2:155782943-155787287
+Specified coordinates: 2:155782943-155787287
+Specified sequence length: 4345bp

+Transcripts included in region:
+Gm15557-201
+Gdf5-201

+Coordinates saved to mouse_gdf5.annotation.txt
 DNA sequence saved to mouse_gdf5.fasta.txt
-Total sequence length: 4345bp
-Coordinates saved to mouse_gdf5.annotation.txt
 ```
 Two additional arguments can be used to adjust the start (**-sa**) and end (**-ea**) coordinates beyond the gene start and end.
 For example, to extract the sequence and annotations for the gdf5 gene plus an additional 50,000bp from the 5' flank and an additional 20,000bp from the 3' flank (direction relative to the assembly forward strand):
 ```
-$ python envistagene.py -s mouse -gene gdf5 -autoname -sa 50000 -ea 20000
+$ python envistagene.py -s mouse -g gdf5 -autoname -sa 50000 -ea 20000
 Assembly name: GRCm39
 mouse gdf5 coordinates: 2:155782943-155787287
 mouse gdf5 is on -1 strand
 mouse gdf5 sequence length: 4345bp
-Extracting coordinates: 2:155732943-155807287
+Specified coordinates: 2:155732943-155807287
-DNA sequence saved to mouse_gdf5.fasta.txt
-Total sequence length: 74345bp
+Specified sequence length: 74345bp

+Transcripts included in region:
+Uqcc1-204
+Gm15557-201
+Gdf5-201
+Cep250-204

-Coordinates saved to mouse_gdf5.annotation.txt
+Coordinates saved to mouse_gdf5_2_155732943-155807287.annotation.txt DNA sequence saved to mouse_gdf5_2_155732943-155807287.fasta.txt
 ```
 In the output, note that the gene length is 4,345bp, but the total sequence length extracted is 74,345bp as a result of the 70,000bp flanking regions also being included.
 The annotation file also reflects these additional sequences, including the genes in the expanded region:
 ```